Areichao/ASL-Detector/README.md

-# CPS-843: Computer Vision - American Sign Language (ASL) Recognition
+# Computer Vision - American Sign Language (ASL) Recognition
-CPS-843 - Term project (group 69)

-# The dataset we used
+# This project uses a pre-trained ASL model from kaggle as follows:
 https://www.kaggle.com/models/sayannath235/american-sign-language/

 # How to run